ReigoHein/FiatHunter.API/README.md

 ## Environment variables

 * FIXER_SECRET - required, fixer.io secret to make API calls.
 Free user is limited to EUR -> * rates only.
-* PORT - optional, port to start the listener on
+* PORT - optional, port to start the listener on (default is :3001)
 * CURRENCIES - optional, comma-separated list (USD,EUR,GBP,AUD).
 Default includes all fixer.io supports.
 * DBFILE - optional, if left unset, will initialize database to memory.
 Can provide file name instead (e.g. development.sqlite3).